The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Opener notes:

 * Blood Weapon is used prepull to ensure that Living Shadow is used as soon as possible.
 Any later and a hit will get pushed out of raid buffs.
-* The prepull TBN is used to prevent MP overcap from the first Hard Slash under Blood Weapon, since if it breaks it refunds the MP cost in the form of a free Edge of Shadow.
+* The pre-pull TBN is used to prevent MP overcap from the first Hard Slash under Blood Weapon, since if it breaks it refunds the MP cost in the form of a free Edge of Shadow.

-  * If the prepull TBN will not break, then simply omit it and overcap 600-800 MP before your first Edge of Shadow
+  * If the pre-pull TBN will not break, then simply omit it and overcap 600-800 MP before your first Edge of Shadow
 * Try to avoid pulling with Unmend, as doing so will delay Living Shadow.
 If you need to start with aggro, consider having your co-tank pull with stance on and use Provoke after your opener.

 - - -